-On April 19, 2021, plaintiffs in the Delaware Action filed a motion for expedited proceedings, which was subsequently withdrawn.
 On June 9, 2021, HCAP merged with and into the Company with the Company as the surviving corporation.
 As a result, the Company became responsible for any claims against HCAP as well as for any advancement and/or indemnification owed to the former officers and directors of HCAP.
-On June 17, 2021, the plaintiffs in the New York Federal Action filed a notice of voluntary dismissal.
+On or about May 10, 2022, plaintiffs in the Delaware Actions filed a consolidated amended complaint seeking damages against defendants for allegedly breaching their fiduciary duties in connection with the proposed merger.
+On or about May 31, 2022, defendants moved to dismiss the Delaware action.

-The Delaware Actions as well as the New York State Action remain at the early stage.
+The Delaware Actions remain at the early stage.
 We and the former HCAP officers and directors intend to defend ourselves vigorously against the allegations in the aforementioned actions to the extent they proceed.
 Neither the outcome of the lawsuits nor an estimate of any reasonably possible losses is determinable at this time.
 While we and HCAP maintain directors' and officers' insurance that provides coverage for claims such as those alleged in the complaints, an adverse judgment for monetary damages in excess of or outside of available insurance coverage could have a material adverse effect on our operations and liquidity.

-Item 1A Risk Factor
+Item 1A.
+Risk Factors